supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 -   Forgot password flow
 -   Session management

-In this demo, when our root component loads we will initialize the `supertokens-website` SDK which will be used by our other components for session management.
+In this demo, when our root component loads we will initialize the `supertokens-web-js` SDK which will be used by our other components for session management.
 When we visit an auth related route (`/auth/*` in this case), we will load a React component which will initialize the `supertokens-auth-react` SDK and handle the authentication flow.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.